 The Single Sign-On (SSO) feature in TigerGraph enables you to use your organization's identity provider (IDP) to authenticate users to access TigerGraph GraphStudio and Admin Portal UI.
-If your IDP supports SAML 2.0 protocol, you should be able to integrate your identity provider with TigerGraph Single Sign-On .

-Currently we have verified following identity providers:
+Currently we have verified following the identity providers which support SAML 2.0 protocol:

 Configure your identity provider to create a TigerGraph application.